Mark Cuban Says DeFi Has Potential to Explode in WallStreetBets AMA

 “DeFi, NFTs,” wrote Cuban, before adding that “there will be a lot of ups and downs along the way.”

-decentralized finance, is a catch-all term for certain kinds of non-custodial protocols and crypto investment projects.
+DeFi, or decentralized finance, is a catch-all term for certain kinds of non-custodial protocols and crypto investment projects.
 The amount of crypto locked up in these DeFi protocols last year went from $700 million to over $15 billion.
-It now stands at over $28 billion, per data from DeFi Pulse., or
+It now stands at over $28 billion, per data from DeFi Pulse.

 The idea is that with DeFi, users can invest money without having to rely on a bank, and take advantage of appealing yields in the process.
 DeFi has shown potential for huge, quick returns, and also for debilitating hacks: according to the blockchain analytics firm CipherTrace, DeFi was among the top targets for crypto-related scams in 2020.